js-ferguson/myBlog/README.md

 ### Configure an SMTP relay

 Next we need to set up an SMTP relay to send mail through.
 I have chosen to use a free SMTP service, [sendgrid](https://sendgrid.com).
-To condifure sendgrid;
+To configure sendgrid;

 1. Go to [sendgrid](https://sendgrid.com) and create and account.